Trump's Oz, Vance endorsements bring cash windfall, backlash

 Ohio strategists and rival campaigns had long conceded an endorsement from Trump, who remains deeply popular with Republican voters despite his 2020 election defeat and his role in inciting the Jan.
 6 Capitol insurrection, was likely to push any candidate to the front of the pack.
 Vance aides see the endorsement as particularly useful for their candidate given that the chief line of attack lodged against him has been his past criticism of Trump.

-Joe Kildea, a Club for Growth spokesperson, said the group will increase its spending in the coming days to air even more anti-Vance ads.
+Ohio Value Voters, a conservative group that has also endorsed Mandel, had called for a boycott of Trump’s Saturday rally, saying Trump had made a “terrible decision” and calling on those who did attend to boo Vance when he was introduced.

-Ohio Value Voters, a conservative group that has also endorsed Mandel, has called for a boycott of Trump’s Saturday rally.
-The group, in statement, said that Trump had made a “terrible decision” and that those who decide to attend should let Trump know Vance is “wrong for Ohio” by booing when he takes the stage.
+The state’s tea party movement, which overwhelmingly supports Trump, had also planned to protest outside.

 So far, some voters are siding with Trump.